 For more tech recommendations, take a look at our selection of the best tablets for kids.
 And if you're looking for more Pokémon, check out our best Pokémon games for Switch article for our picks.

-We’ve broken down our list into age categories to make it easier for you to find the right games for your child.
 You can also see our quick guide to game ratings below to help you know if a game is suitable or not.
 Use these jump links to navigate the page:

-Best games for children aged 3+
+Best Nintendo Switch games for kids aged 3+

 1. Animal Crossing: New Horizons, £39.99

-- Best for cute characters
+- Best Nintendo Switch game for cute characters

 Age Rating: PEGI 3 | Players: Single System (1-4), Local Wireless (1-8), Online (1-8) | Genre: Simulation